Mahanidhii/EDA-Case-Studies/README.md

 ## Case Studies for EDA and visualization
 1. COVID-19/nCoV 2019 Analysis on Economic Metric (GLOABL & INDIA)
-2. Video Game Pricing Analysis
+2. Video Game Sales and Review Analysis
-3. Stock Market Analysis